UQNeuroTech/documents/exec-history.md

-# Current and Previous Executives of UQ MARS
+# Current and Previous Executives of UQ NeuroTech

 This document contains a list of all club executives since 2023, when the club was founded.